H-uG0/spectroscopy-auc/README.md

 ## Features

 - **Automated Processing**: Process multiple spectroscopy `.tif` images in a batch.
-- **Robust Algorithms**: Extracts Reference and Sample profiles, aligns backgrounds, and calculates AUC using standard numerical integration or spline-based curves.
+- **Robust Algorithms**: Extracts Reference and Sample profiles, and calculates AUC using standard numerical integration or spline-based curves.
 - **Interactive UI**: A Streamlit web application to visualize the spectral curves, analyze differences, and tune processing parameters visually.
 - **Flexible Data Export**: Outputs results to easily consumable CSV files.
 - **Simulations**: Includes scripts to generate test datasets for validation.